-The proposed bill, if enacted, would amend current statutes regarding the practices exempt from compliance with the Arizona Board of Technical Registration's (AZBTR) requirements.
-Specifically, it would allow nonregistrants to design interior nonstructural alterations of individual units within commercial spaces that exceed 3,000 square feet, provided that these units do not include assembly occupancy as defined in the adopted building code.
-This addition expands the scope of work that nonregistrants can perform without needing to comply with AZBTR regulations, thereby facilitating more flexibility in commercial space design.
+The proposed bill, if enacted, would amend current statutes regarding the practices exempt from compliance with the Arizona Board of Technical Registration (AZBTR).
+Specifically, it would allow nonregistrants to design interior nonstructural alterations of individual units within commercial spaces that are one or two stories and exceed 3,000 square feet, provided that the individual unit itself does not exceed 3,000 square feet.
+However, this exemption would not apply to assembly occupancy as defined in the adopted building code.
+Additionally, the bill would clarify that a nonregistrant may also design a one-time single addition for storage purposes not exceeding 1,500 square feet.

 Statutes affected: Introduced Version: 32-144